marcusgoff/Decoherence-of-Majorana-Qubits-from-1-f-Noise-Version-3/README.md

 **`Run_all_Figures.m`** run time: >72 hours.

-You may also run individual figures by opening the **`Code and Figures`** directory and then chosing the subdirectory corresponding to the figure or interest.
+You may also run individual figures by opening the **`Code and Figures`** directory and then chosing the subdirectory corresponding to the figure of interest.
 Then open the figure run script of interest in MATLAB (for example, `Run_Figure2b.m`).
 You may then run the code for just that figure by selecting **Run** in MATLAB.
 Note that `Run_FigureS1.m` requires you to first execute `Run_AddFig.m` located at **`Code and Figures/figures for supplemental/Additional Figures/Run_AddFig.m`**.

 ---